 This post kicks off a week-long symposium on President Biden’s Executive Order on Promoting Competition in the American Economy.
+Read the rests of the posts here.

 President Biden’s Executive Order on Promoting Competition in the American Economy is a laudable directive.
 The July 9 order calls on cabinet departments and independent agencies to use their statutory authorities to tame corporate power.
 It recommends actions to address pressing public concerns, such as unaffordable prescription drugs due to collusion among pharmaceutical companies, non-compete contracts that bind workers to their employers, and the expensive and slow broadband service available to millions of Americans under telecom monopolies.
 With six dozen enforcement, regulatory, and policy recommendations covering much of the economy, the executive order has a grab-bag quality to it.
 Nonetheless, many of the recommended actions, if undertaken by the relevant secretaries and agency heads, would make life materially better for American consumers, workers, farmers, and business proprietors.
 To the president’s credit, his order repeatedly cites these groups as its intended beneficiaries.